Kinetic theory of coupled binary-fluid-surfactant systems: Microscopic Derivation of the Hydrodynamic Equations

 where $\bm{F}_\mathrm{H} \left( \bm{r}_i^+ \right)$ and $\bm{F}_\mathrm{T} \left( \bm{r}_i^- \right)$ are the forces acting from the fluid on the surfactant mass points H and T, respectively, with $\bm{r}_i^\pm = \bm{r}_i \pm \ell\hat{\bm{e}}_i/2$ denotes the positions of H (for $+$) and T (for $-$).
 The forces are obtained as:

-where $\bm{\nabla}_i$ is the spatial derivative taken with respect to the center of mass of the molecule.
+where $\bm{\nabla}\phi(\bm{r})|_{\bm{r}=\bm{r}_i^\pm}$ is the spatial derivative of $\phi(\bm{r})$, evaluated at $\bm{r}_i^\pm$.
 In addition, $\chi>0$ is the interaction strength between each mass point and their preferential fluid phases (assumed to be equal in magnitude).
 Substituting Eq.~\eqref{eq:force-micro} into \eqref{eq:force-torque}, and Taylor expanding for small $\ell$, we obtain the net force and the net torque acting on each molecule $i$ from the fluid:

-where $\bm{\nabla}_i$ indicates derivative with respect to $\bm{r}_i$.
+where $\bm{\nabla}_i$ indicates derivative with respect to $\bm{r}_i$, centre of mass of molecule $i$.
 Motivated by the structure of the force and torque expressions above, we derive the corresponding microscopic dynamics below.
 From this microcopic dynamics, we can then obtain the coarse-grained hydrodynamic equations governing the coupled surfactant–binary fluid systems.